JoelEager/pyTanks.Player/readme.md

 A few things to keep in mind:
 - Your tank will die with one hit.
 - Your tank will automatically stop (as in `gameState.myTank.moving = False`) when it hits another tank or a wall.
-- The list of enemy tanks is not guaranteed to stay in the same order.
-- All headings (both in `commands.py` and `gameState`) are in radians from the +x axis.
 - Play nice.

 ### Sending commands
 To send a command call one of the functions in `clientLogic.commands`.
-The documentation on each function explains its args and what the command does.
+The documentation on each function explains its arg (if it has one) and what the command does.

 Here's a quick overview:
 - `fire(heading)` - Shoots in the direction of heading.
 Automatically capped to the tank's rate of fire by both the actual function and the server-side logic.
 - `turn(heading)` - Turns the tank to the new heading.
 - `stop()` - Tells the tank to stop moving.
 - `go()` - Tells the tank to start moving.
+- `setInfo(infoString)` - Sets the info string for the player.

 Behind the scenes each of these functions will feed your arguments and the correct string from `config.py` into a function that appends the JSON representation of the command onto the outgoing queue.
 That will then be sent off to the server and be applied to the game.
 The command functions also apply the action to the local gameState variable so it always matches the most recent AI commands.